MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Biometrics disclosure screen

 We've changed one of our OOBE screens before the device calibrates to show information on device usage for head, hand, and eye movements.
 Devices configured to skip calibration won't skip this biometrics disclosure screen, so all new users on a device will see device biometrics usage.
+The purpose of this screen is to better inform users about the data being collected.
+There are no changes to the data that is being collected.

 :::image type="content" alt-text="This screenshot shows the Biometrics OOBE window." source="images/biometrics-oobe-notification.jpg":::

 ### Remove users on a device

 Organizations with scaled deployments of HoloLens 2 devices might encounter the 64-user limit per device that prevents adding users.
 To address this situation, we've added controls that delete the least recent users from the device at controlled intervals, which is a feature you might have used on the Desktop version.
 Deleting users in a controlled way is useful for other reasons, too.
-Removing the least recently used accounts increases security and speeds up the process of iris scanning on the sign-in screen because fewer users reduce the number of comparisons.
-The three methods to control when to remove least recent users are as follows:
+Removing the inactive accounts speeds up the sign-in process and improves privacy and security by reducing retention of unused data.
+We use three criteria to determine when to remove user accounts on the device:

-- On a regular schedule determined by you
+- When a user has been inactive on the device past a number of days, configurable via **ProfileInactivityThreshold.**
-- At storage threshold percentage determined by you
+- When the device has reached a storage threshold, configurable via **StorageCapacityStartDeletion** and **StorageCapacityStopDeletion**.
-- When you add more than your custom maximum number of users
+- When the device has reached the maximum number of supported users (64).

 Here's how to get started:

 1. Set the boolean value for **UserProfileManagement/EnableProfileManager** to **true**.

-1. Set the numerical **UserProfileManagement/ProfileInactivityThreshold**, which is the number of days until a user is deleted.
+1. Set the numerical **UserProfileManagement/ProfileInactivityThreshold**, which is the number of days a user must be inactive (not logged on to the device) before the user is deleted.
 The default value is **30**.
 1. Set **UserProfileManagement/StorageCapacityStartDeletion**, a numerical value representing the percentage of free space left when the device begins deleting the least recent users.
 The Default value is **25%**.

 1. Pair **UserProfileManagement/StorageCapacityStartDeletion** with **StorageCapacityStopDeletion** to determine when, based on the free storage percent, to stop deleting profiles.